elastos/Elastos/NonDeveloperGuide/topics/partnerships/README.md

 ---

+### IoeX

+IoeX is an internet of things smart platform based on the Elastos infrastructure.
+IoeX creates a decentralized peer-to-peer network based on existing servers and smart devices.
+The interconnection of devices creates a network that enables software to be updated without using an OTA server.
+Smart device manufacturers, software companies, and solution providers can install ioeX onto their smart devices, creating a peer node that when combined with bootstrap nodes, form a decentralized network.
+As more industries join the network, more devices become peer nodes, and the scale of the network increases.

+---

 ### Collaborations of Elastos Dev Community at MIT

 Professor Huang hosted a private Elastos seminar at MIT.
 Elastos OS was discussed on its application to MIT food safety inspection, big data, and management along with P2P network.
 A consensus was reached for future collaborations of an Elastos dev community at MIT